Isolation, tranquil and adventurous

 |From Flørli to Lysebotn||07:00 / 14:50 / (17:25 fr/su)||10:45 / 16:45|

-If you are travelling with a car and departing from Forsand you can leave your vehicle outside the retirement home where the Forsand Kommune have paved a parking area specifically for ferry passengers.
+If you are travelling by car and departing from Forsand you can leave your vehicle outside the retirement home where the Forsand Kommune has paved a parking area specifically for ferry passengers.
 It is free and our car was safe while we were away.

 The Flørli 4444 Hostel is one of a kind as it is the only commercial building on this little sanctuary.
 The hostel itself is an old house, decked out in vintage furniture and fresh flowers in every room to really make you feel at home.

 Take in the spectacular views of the fjords and listen to the sounds of the waterfall which run adjacent to the hostel sending you into a state of zen.
 The views are incredible as you can see the stunning fjords towering from your hostel window.